clangd/llvm-remote-index/docs/terms.md

 c-tools-team@google.com.
 This project is sponsored by Google but is not an official Google product.
 We also monitor the service on a best-effort basis and will do our best to deal with arising process (such as server not being responsive) within several working days.
+We understand that productivity of remote index users would be affected in case of the server downtime and hence we will ensure that if the service is not responsive it will not stay unresponsive longer than 5% of the time a week.

 The service is aimed to improve the workflow of LLVM contributors and relieve the burden of having to use a very powerful machine for editing code by